 What is Runners Chafe?

-Some of the most chafe-prone areas in runners include the inner thighs, the crotch, the neck, nipples, and armpits.
+Chafing typically happens when there is repetitive rubbing of skin against skin or clothing-on-skin.
+Common areas prone to chafing in runners include the inner thighs, crotch, neck, nipples, and armpits.

 Why Do I Get Chafed While Running

-Some of the main culprits that either cause or contribute to chafing include:
+Several factors can either cause or contribute to chafing while running.
+These include:

 The Main Symptoms